ELY3M/Crasher/README.md

-This is kind of stupid!
-I think it is best to be running ftpd server for file transfers.
+This is stupid!
+It is best to be running ftpd server for file transfers.  you can simply open ftp://switch-ip:5000 in your explorer in windows.

 ELY M.